Discover the career path of Rand Paul, from the first major opportunity to industry-changing achievements.

 In 2013, Rand Paul introduced the Justice Safety Valve Act to provide judges with greater sentencing flexibility.

-In March 2014, the Republican-controlled Kentucky Senate passed a bill that would allow Rand Paul to run for both his Senate seat and for president, but the Democratic-controlled Kentucky House of Representatives declined to take it up.
+In March 2014, the Republican-controlled Kentucky Senate passed a bill that would allow Rand Paul to run for both his Senate seat and president, but the Democratic-controlled Kentucky House of Representatives declined to take it up.

 In a speech at the GOP Freedom Summit in April 2014, Rand Paul insisted that the GOP has to broaden its appeal in order to grow as a party.

-During the 2014 election, Rand Paul launched a social media campaign titled "Hillary's Losers" which was meant to highlight many of the Democratic candidates that lost their bids for the U.S. Senate despite endorsements from Hillary Clinton.
+During the 2014 election, Rand Paul launched a social media campaign titled 'Hillary's Losers' which was meant to highlight many of the Democratic candidates that lost their bids for the U.S. Senate despite endorsements from Hillary Clinton.

 In 2014, Rand Paul spent his own campaign money in the legislative elections, helping Republican candidates for the State House in the hopes of flipping the chamber.
+However, the Democrats retained their majority.

 In 2015, Rand Paul called for a defense budget of $697 billion.